 Important genomic regions mutate less often than do other regions by Jianzhi Zhang, Nature, 12 Jan 2022.

-How is it Possible? includes our earliest mention of adaptive and directed mutation.
+How is it Possible? includes early mention of adaptive and directed mutation with updates.

 1) That's the craziest thing we've ever heard.